Toilet Training Puppies

 The puppies usually think it is a great place to play and eventually accidentally toilet in there.
 I don't make it too scrupulously clean, as I want it to smell like the "toilet place", so I just pick the poops out with a glove to start with.

 From weeks four to six, I only change the wood shavings and pressure clean the shed floor once a week.
 A quick wood shaving sweep is all that is required in between.
 There is rarely a poop out of the tray.

 Week seven seems to mark the time when Mums definitely want no more to do with clean-up duty.
 They do remarkably well to continue for so long.
 The puppies seem to master the art of mostly pooping in the tray by then, but still do the odd wee on the concrete.
 The tray needs completely cleaning out and wood shavings replaced twice that week.

 All of a sudden in week eight the wood shavings need to be replaced every second day, as they become wet and smelly.
 The amount of wee and poo increases incredibly and before the end of that week the tray needs changing each day.

 Little puppies really don't have much of an idea about when they need to go to the toilet and it's unreasonable to expect them to be housetrained quickly.
+While they may be toileting well here, they won't necessarily have a seamless transition to another location.
 The best thing to do to start with is give your puppy lots of chances to go outside to toilet.
 Puppies up to twelve weeks old probably need to go about once an hour while they are awake.
 Their control over their bladder and bowels will improve gradually with time.